Yomguithereal/baobab/README.md

 bower install baobab
 ```

-The library (as a standalone) currently weights ~25ko minified and ~7ko gzipped.
+The library (as a standalone) currently weights ~8ko gzipped.

 ## Usage